aakar-mutha/NLP--C1-workbooks/README.md

 # NLP--C1-workbooks
-These are the notebook assignments from my NLP sepceliation course on coursera offered by deeplearning.ai
+These are the jupyter notebook assignments from my NLP sepceliation course on coursera offered by deeplearning.ai